bjin01/salt-sap-patching/jobchecker/jobchecker.md

 # Uyuni / SUSE Manager - jobchecker monitoring scheduled actions and send emails

 The jobchecker.py runs as systemd service on SUSE Manager or Uyuni Server.
-It runs indefinitely and provides an API endpoint to receive scheduled job information from salt-runner module [sumapatch](../srv/salt/_runners/sumapatch.py). \
+It runs indefinitely and provides an API endpoint to receive scheduled job information from salt-runner module [sumapatch](../srv/salt/_runners/sumapatch.py).

+## __Features:__
+* Use SUSE Manager API to get pending, completed and failed jobs and compare them with given job IDs.
+* The script runs as systemd service
+* The script provides an API for receiving job ID information for further monitoring
+* If jobs are no more pending emails about job status will be sent.
+* For the systems where Job has been completed a file in /srv/pillar/sumapatch will be written for further reboot activities

 For security reasons the API endpoint only listen on localhost (127.0.0.1 and port 12345).
 Yes, the port should be made configurable.